-- I. Collection Site; - a.
+I. Collection Site;

+- a.
 The City shall make best efforts to ensure that a Covered Employee subject to testing is safely transported to and from the collection site. - b.
 The staff of the collection facility under contract to the City or the City's drug testing contractor ("Collector") shall collect urine samples from Covered Employees to test for prohibited drugs. - c.
 Tests for alcohol concentration on Covered Employees will be conducted with a National Highway Traffic Safety Administration (NHTSA) approved evidential breath testing device (EBT) operated by a trained breath alcohol technician (BAT).
 Alcohol tests shall be by breathalyzer. - d.
-A Covered Employee presenting herself/himself at the approved drug collection site must have a minimum of one piece of government-issued photo identification and may not leave the collection site for any reason unless authorized by the collection agency until (s)he has fully completed all collection procedures.
+A Covered Employee appearing at the approved drug collection site must have a minimum of one piece of government-issued photo identification and may not leave the collection site for any reason unless authorized by the collection agency until the employee has fully completed all collection procedures.
 Failure to follow all collection procedures will result in the employee classified as "Refusal to Submit." - e.
 Covered Employees, who refuse to test, may be subject to disciplinary action, up to and including termination, pursuant to Exhibit A. - f.
 The specific required procedure for urine collection is as follows:

 - (1.)
 Urine will be obtained directly in a tamper-resistant urine bottle.
 Alternatively, the urine specimen may be collected at the employee's option in a wide-mouthed clinic specimen container that must remain in full view of the employee until transferred to, sealed and initialed, in separate tamper-resistant urine bottles. - (2.)
 Immediately after the specimen is collected, it will be divided into two (2) urine bottles, which, in the presence of the employee, will be labeled and then initialed by the Covered Employee and witness.
 If the sample must be collected at a site other than the drug and/or alcohol-testing laboratory, the specimens must then be placed in a transportation container.
 The container shall be sealed in the employee's presence and the Covered Employee must be asked to initial or sign the container.
 The container will be sent to the designated testing laboratory on that day or the earliest business day by the fastest available method. - (3.)
 A chain of possession form must be completed by the hospital, laboratory and/or clinic personnel during the specimen collection and attached to and mailed with the specimens. - g.
 After being tested for drugs, the Covered Employee will be barred from returning to work until the department is advised of the final testing result from the MRO.
 During that period, the Covered Employee will be placed on paid administrative leave for so long as the Covered Employee is eligible for such leave under the terms of the applicable provision of the City's Administrative Code.
-The test shall be deemed a negative test if the MRO has not advised of the final testing result by the time the Covered Employee's paid leave has expired under the terms of the applicable provision of the City's Administrative Code. - II.
-Laboratory - a.
-Drug tests shall be conducted by laboratories licensed and approved by SAMSHA which comply with the American Occupational Medical Association (AOMA) ethical standards.
-Upon advance notice, the parties retain the right to inspect the laboratory to determine conformity with the standards described in this policy.
-The laboratory will only test for drugs identified in this policy.
-The City shall bear the cost of all required testing unless otherwise specified herein. - b.
-Testing procedures, including substances to be tested, specimen collection, chain of custody and threshold and confirmation test levels shall comport with the Mandatory Guidelines For Federal Workplace Testing Programs, established by the U.S. Department of Health and Human Services, as amended and the U.S. Department of Transportation regulations, where applicable.
-Tests shall be by urine screening and shall consist of two procedures, a screen test (EMIT or equivalent) and if that is positive, a confirmation test (GC/MS). - c.
-The initial test of all urine specimens will use immunoassay techniques.
-All specimens identified as positive in the initial screen must be confirmed using gas chromatography/mass spectrometry (GC/MS) technique that identifies at least three (3) ions.
-In order to be considered "positive" for reporting by the laboratory to the City, both samples must be tested separately in separate batches and must also show positive results on the GC/MS confirmatory test.
+The test shall be deemed a negative test if the MRO has not advised of the final testing result by the time the Covered Employee's paid leave has expired under the terms of the applicable provision of the City's Administrative Code.